Summer Session 2016

 Painting/Drawing Intensive: Strategies and Dialogues in Contemporary Art

-Students who take this course for the diversity studio credit also investigate minority theory and cultural identity issues.
-This separate track shares in the main conceptual and technical pursuits of the class and includes readings from Edward Said and Bell Hooks.
+Students who take this course for diversity studio credit also investigate minority theory and cultural identity issues.
+This separate track shares in the main conceptual and technical pursuits of the class and includes readings from Bell Hooks.
+(3 credits)

-This course satisfies Beginning or Intermediate Painting, Diversity Studies Studio (pending approval), or a Studio Elective.
+This course satisfies Beginning or Intermediate Painting, the Diversity Studies Studio requirement, or a Studio Elective.

-The following summer study abroad courses also satisfy a Diversity Studies studio:
+The following summer study-abroad course also satisfies a Diversity Studies Studio requirement: